BenPope95/scaffold-eth-substreams-challenge/README.md

 ### schema.graphql

-Your subgraph needs a to define the entities you'll be querying.
+📘 Your subgraph needs a schema to define the entities you'll be querying.

-Read more about how to make your own [schema](https://graphql.org/learn/schema/) here.
+🤓 Read more about how to make your own [schema](https://graphql.org/learn/schema/) here.

 We’ve provided the following for you: